posted August 19, 2019

 Related: 8 Benefits of Using Career Services to Land Your Dream Job

 According to the BLS, emergency management directors typically need a bachelor’s degree.
 Graduate degrees can also help employees gain an edge when looking for advancement, and Columbia Southern University offers an online Master of Science in emergency services management.

-CSU’s master’s degree in emergency management includes a comprehensive review of the disaster cycle, and it is board-approved by the Institute for Safety and Health Management.
+CSU’s master’s degree in emergency management includes a comprehensive review of the disaster cycle, and it is board-approved by the Institute of Hazardous Materials Management.
 The program features classes that cover topics such as: